-When the CDA becomes aware that a project's owner/agent has filed a self-prepared 8609 with the IRS in advance of the owner/agent's receipt of the CDA signed version of the approved Form 8609, or if the owner/agent electronically files a Form 8609 with the IRS that does not accurately reflect the information contained on the CDA signed version of the approved Form 8609, the CDA will file a Form 8823 Low-Income Housing Credit Agencies Report of Noncompliance or Building Disposition with the IRS and reserves the right to determine that all parties involved will not be eligible for future participation in its HTC Program for a period of ten (10) years.
-This applies to all Tax Credits allocated by the CDA including, without limitation, those allocated in conjunction with tax-exempt volume limited bonds.
+When the CDA becomes aware that a project's owner/agent has filed a selfprepared 8609 with the IRS in advance of the owner/agent's receipt of the CDA signed version of the approved Form 8609, or if the owner/agent electronically files a Form 8609 with the IRS that does not accurately reflect the information contained on the CDA signed version of the approved Form 8609 or the carryover agreement, the CDA will file a Form 8823 Low-Income Housing Credit Agencies Report of Noncompliance or Building Disposition with the IRS and reserves the right to determine that all parties involved will not be eligible for future participation in its HTC Program for a period of ten (10) years.
+This applies to all Tax Credits allocated by the CDA, Minnesota Housing , other suballocators and including, without limitation, those allocated in conjunction with tax-exempt volume limited bonds.